Workforce Housing Initiative

 - Complements, does not replace traditional MassHousing development financing

-- Preference is for new units; existing projects where unrestricted units become restricted will be considered
+- Preference for new units; existing projects where unrestricted units become restricted or preservation of affordability is at risk will be considered

-- 20% of units at the development must be affordable for households earning at or below 80% of AMI
+- 20% of units must be affordable for households earning at or below 80% of AMI